pglen/pyguicom/README.md

 ## Example:

-The Label Button (smallbutt) takes a constructor, and feeds the arguments with defaults as one would expect.
+The Label Button (SmallButt) takes a constructor, and feeds the arguments with defaults as one would expect.

      def __init__(self, textm="", widget=None, tooltip=None, font=None):

-The simplification effect allows one to create a smallbutt with no arguments, and still have a somewhat reasonable outcome.
+The simplification effect allows one to create a Label Button with no arguments, and still have a somewhat reasonable outcome.
 The label example is trivial, the simplification takes a new dimension with classes like SimpleTree.